Broward County, FL (December 5, 2018) - A motorcyclist died in a crash with a tractor-trailer in Broward on Tuesday, December 4th.

 Approximately 14% of all traffic-related fatalities involve motorcycles.
 When you have been involved in a motorcycle accident, you could be facing serious, life-altering impacts including severe and debilitating injuries which can impact your ability to work as well as your quality of life.
 Motorcycle accidents are caused in a number of ways, including aggressive driving, drunk driving, distracted driving, drowsy driving and more.

 If you or a loved one have suffered injuries in a Florida motorcycle accident that was not your fault, you do not have to face this situation alone.
 At Rubenstein Law, our Florida motorcycle accident attorneys are here for us when you need it most.
-We will help you walk through the process of recovery and healing and will assist you with obtaining the compensation you deserve.
+We will help you walk through the process of recovery and healing and will assist you in obtaining the compensation you deserve.

 To speak with an attorney for free, please contact us any time at 1-800 FL-Legal.